 Cultivating loyalty, thereby keeping alumni connected to Purdue University, has been the central purpose of the Purdue Alumni Association since Purdue's first graduate, chemistry major John Bradford Harper, received his bachelor’s degree in 1875.

-Purdue Alumni Association exist to serve its members, to encourage the interest of all alumni and friends in the University and in each other, and to contribute to the quality and progress of Purdue University.
+The Purdue Alumni Association exists to encourage the interest of alumni and friends in the University and in each other, and to contribute to the quality and progress of Purdue University.

 “To Relentlessly Deliver Purdue-to-Alumni and Alumni-to-Purdue”

 Purdue Alumni advances its vision with world-class excellence, in all facets of the organization with the über goal of becoming the most impactful alumni organization in the world—for Members, for Alumni and for Purdue.

 J. B. Harper recognized the need for graduates to stay in touch, and in 1878 he stepped forward to found "The General Alumni Association" and serve as the first president.
 The Purdue Alumni Association has been helping maintain the image of Purdue University world-wide and bringing Purdue alumni and friends together around-the-world ever since.
 He set in motion what would become a long history of successful individuals and events that have shaped the Purdue Alumni Association and Purdue University into world-class organizations.
 Here are a few of the key historical events & dates:

 - Alumni Clubs were founded in Chicago, Illinois, and Indianapolis, Indiana, in 1890, helping to keep Purdue connections strong with alumni away from campus